-Only stockholders of record at the close of business on March 20, 2023, are entitled to receive notice of and to vote at the Annual Meeting.
-At the close of business on March 20, 2023, there were outstanding and entitled to vote 13,236,478 shares of common stock.
+Only stockholders of record at the close of business on March 11, 2024, are entitled to receive notice of and to vote at the Annual Meeting.
+At the close of business on March 11, 2024, there were outstanding and entitled to vote 14,154,251 shares of common stock.
 Each stockholder is entitled to one vote for each share of common stock held on all matters presented at the Annual Meeting.
 Stockholders do not have the right to cumulate votes in the election of directors.
-Voting instructions are included on your notice of availability of proxy materials, proxy card or voting instruction card.
+Voting instructions are included on your notice of availability of proxy materials, proxy card, or voting instruction card.

 Properly executed proxies received prior to the meeting, and subsequently not revoked, will be voted in accordance with the instructions on the proxy.
-Where no instructions are given, proxies will be voted "FOR" the election of the director nominees described herein, "FOR" the approval of a non-binding advisory basis, the compensation of QuickLogic's named executive officers and "FOR" the ratification of the appointment of the independent registered public accounting firm.
+Where no instructions are given, proxies will be voted "FOR" the election of the director nominees described herein and "FOR" the ratification of the appointment of the independent registered public accounting firm.